 Proposal reflects a collaborative vision to protect access and preserve this treasured land.

-Birthplace of Rivers National Monument Proposal proposal aims to
+The Birthplace of Rivers National Monument proposal is the product of

 Read the collaborative draft proposal

 Press Release: Birthplace of Rivers National Monument Initiative Unveils Monument Proposal